Filing taxes for a deceased taxpayer: FAQs

 Does a death certificate have to be attached to the tax return?

-No, a copy of the taxpayer’s death certificate does not have to be sent with the tax return.
+No, a copy of the taxpayer’s death certificate doesn’t have to be sent with the tax return.

-If a tax refund is due, the person claiming the refund must fill out Form 1310 (Statement of Person Claiming Refund Due to Deceased Taxpayer) unless the individual is a surviving spouse filing a joint return or a court appointed personal representative.
+If a tax refund is due, the person claiming the refund must fill out IRS Form 1310: Statement of Person Claiming Refund Due to Deceased Taxpayer unless the person is a surviving spouse filing a joint return or a court-appointed personal representative.

 If money is owed, who is responsible for paying?